Luisenstrasse01/GettingAndCleaningData/README.md

 dataset.txt: The text file which must be submitted.
 The result of step 5

+CODEBOOK.txt: explains the functions and variables in dataset

 <b> How to run it: </b>

 1. Unzip "getdata_projectfiles_UCI HAR Dataset.zip" in one directory